expectedbehavior/common-files/README.markdown

 # What is this?
 The Common Files is a set of computer configuration files.
 It includes dotfiles along with configuration and tooling for many common things we do at Expected Behavior.
-It has a complete computer setup process to minimize setting up your computer in a sane way.
+It has a complete computer setup process to minimize the time and effort of getting a new computer into an enjoyable state.
 It's designed to be

 - collaborative  - many people are expected to use these configurations
 - non-destuctive - you can try these configurations without deleting or destroying anything you've already got